About the Festival

 - The “Maine Woods Band” was started in 1998 with the creation of “Tommy P. Banjo Bear”.
 The piece was the creation of Tim Pickett of Elliott Maine.
 Photographs of the project were featured in the June 1999 Issue of Bluegrass Unlimited Magazine.
 The band was completed over the next four years with the addition of a new band member each year.

-- Numerous souvenir Martin Guitars and 1 Eastman Mandolin have been given away in raffles through the years.
+- Numerous souvenir Martin Guitars, 1 Eastman Mandolin, and a Gold Tone Banjo autographed by Bela Fleck and Abigail Washburn have been given away in raffles over the years.

 - In 2008, the TPB Bluegrass Festival was awarded the “EVENT OF THE YEAR” for the 2007 Festival by the International Bluegrass Music Association in Nashville, Tennessee.